 - Fitment: 2004-05 Scion tC – 1st Gen

 - Value for money: 🔥🔥🔥🔥🔥

-Our comment: JDM legends GReddy have been putting out exceptional turbo kits for many years, and they’ve offered a reliable platform for Scion tC enthusiasts to appreciate.
+Our comment: JDM legends GReddy have been a household name in aftermarket performance, putting out exceptional turbo kits for different vehicles and different platforms for many years.
+They’ve offered a reliable platform for Scion tC enthusiasts to appreciate.

 Some owners have noted that they’ve had custom hot pipes made to optimize the performance fully, which may need to be a consideration.